AnonymousWP/IOS-Configuration-Generator/README.md

  - The PowerShell script is more limited and harder for me to maintain, so it'll be available in the PowerShell branch.
  - All commands that are outputted are not in the short form, so that for new IOS-users, it's more understandable of what they are doing and configuring.
  - Make sure you are putting the right interfaces.
 Don't know which interfaces there are attached?
 Execute `show ip interface brief` in the Privileged EXEC Mode to see which interfaces are present.
+ - The generated configurations are not 100% tested (yet).
+If there are any issues: file an issue in this repository.

 This repository offers two scripts: